-Although we cannot wait to see all of our beautiful students in person this August, we know that it can be scary sending your children back to school in person when COVID-19 still poses a risk to children under the age of 12.
-If the state of Texas changes its regulations to allow public schools to offer virtual learning to families, we promise to partner with our families and to offer them a choice that works best for them.
-In the meantime, please find below a list of health and safety protocols and considerations for the new school year.
+We cannot wait to see all of our beautiful students in person this August!
+We know that it can be scary sending your children back to school in person when COVID-19 still poses a risk to children, however we are continuing to closely monitor public health guidelines as we update our health guidelines for the 22-23 school year.
+In the meantime, please find below a list of health and safety protocols and considerations for the 22-23 school year.

 Masks/Face Covering Policy

 Masks are optional for all students, staff, and visitors at Promesa Academy.